-The Group is exposed to credit risk primarily in relation to its cash and cash equivalent, short-term bank deposits, long-term bank deposits, cash held on behalf of customers and WMPs issued by banks, as well as accounts and other receivables, contract assets and investments in TechStar's Class B Shares and Promoter Warrants carried at FVPL.
+The Group is exposed to credit risk primarily in relation to its cash and cash equivalent, short-term bank deposits, long-term bank deposits and cash held on behalf of customers, as well as accounts and other receivables and contract assets.
 The carrying amount of each class of the above mentioned assets represents the Group's maximum exposure to credit risk in relation to the corresponding class of financial assets.

-To manage risk arising from cash and cash equivalent, short-term bank deposits, long-term bank deposits, cash held on behalf of customers and WMPs issued by banks, deposits are mainly placed with state-owned or reputable financial institutions in the PRC.
+To manage risk arising from cash and cash equivalent, short-term bank deposits, long-term bank deposits and cash held on behalf of customers.
+Deposits are mainly placed with state-owned or reputable financial institutions in the PRC.
 There has been no recent history of default in relation to these financial institutions.
-WMPs are issued by banks investing in low risk underlying assets, which mainly consist of bank deposits, central bank bill, local government debt, corporate bond or debt with high credit ratings.
-Thus, the directors of the Company were of the view the expected credit loss related to cash and cash equivalent, short-term bank deposits and WMPs was immaterial.
+Thus, the directors of the Company were of the view the expected credit loss related to cash and cash equivalent and short-term bank deposits was immaterial.